Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

-· wine · 8 min read
+· wine · 7 min read

 If you only remember a few names, start with Ruby, Tawny, LBV, and Vintage.
 Those are the styles you will see most often.
 But Port includes more than that: White Port, Rosé Port, Colheita, Crusted, Garrafeira, Reserve Ruby, Reserve Tawny, and aged Tawny are all worth knowing at least in broad terms.

-The good news is that Port labels are usually more informative than they first appear.
 Once you understand the basic style families, it becomes much easier to choose the right bottle for dessert, cheese, sipping, gifting, or simply learning the category.

-If you want to go deeper, you can also explore the Port Wine Style and Douro Wine Region hubs.
+For a quick overview, you can also explore the Port Wine Style and Douro Wine Region hubs.

 Summary